PLANNING GRANT TO REVAMP THE STREAMKEEPERS AMBIENT MONITORING PROGRAM

 Dear Streamkeepers volunteers, advisors, and interested parties:

 We have received a grant from WA Dept. of Ecology to revamp the Streamkeepers ambient monitoring plan by June 2015.
+See timeline.

 The grant comes out of watershed plan implementation funding for Water Resource Inventory Area (WRIA) 18, but the program revisions are expected to cover all of Streamkeepers’ ambient monitoring county-wide.
 The grant stemmed from a June 2012 recommendation from the Dungeness River Management Team, which includes Clallam County as a member and is the sole currently-functioning watershed planning group in WRIA 18.

 The overall goal is to better enable us to provide credible data useful to decision-makers acting to protect and restore our local watersheds.
 More specifically, the grant contract calls for program revisions to “reflect and support implementation of the WRIA 18 Elwha – Dungeness Watershed Plan”.
 (Here’s a link to a summary of recommendations from the WRIA 18 watershed plan which might be relevant to Streamkeepers.)